willykaram/phoenix_timex/README.md

 Phoenix Timex integrates Phoenix with [Timex](https://github.com/bitwalker/timex).
 It simply implements the `Phoenix.HTML.Safe` protocol for `%Timex.DateTime` and `%Timex.Date`, allowing you to use them in your templates without having to pick a format.

 **NOTE:** Phoenix Timex is only useful for Timex < 3 and Elixir < 1.3.
-Timex 3 uses Calendar types, wich already implement `Phoenix.HTML.Safe`.
+Timex 3 uses Calendar types, which already implement `Phoenix.HTML.Safe`.

 ## Installation